TommasoSitzia/frob/README.md

 # <img align="right"> Comparing forest expansion (1930s–present) by invasive and native trees in relation to climatic, socio-economic, and landscape variables

-We kindly ask you to include the full citation if you use this material in your research: ..
+We kindly ask you to include the full citation if you use this material in your research: [citation].

 ## Install R and Rstudio from